Yamini2001/LeetCode-Solutions/README.md

  ## 3Sum Closest

  Given an integer array nums of length n and an integer target, find three integers in nums such that the sum is closest to target.

+ ## Smallest Missing Non-Negative Integer After Operations
+ The MEX (minimum excluded) of an array is the smallest missing non-negative integer in it.

 ### Implementation